Lifestyle

 The average base salary in Washington D.C. is $78,000 a year, however, depending on what neighborhood you live in, whether you live with roommates, and how good you are with your money, living in D.C. is achievable.

 When it comes to creating your D.C. budget, we recommend that you follow the 50/30/20 rule and put no more than 30% of your income toward your rent, setting aside 20% for savings.
-Some other clever ways to save money while living in the DMV are to take advantage of all of D.C’s free attractions like the Smithsonian museums; live just a few metro stops outside of D.C. in cheaper neighboring areas like Arlington; invest in monthly metro passes, as opposed to refilling a generic metro card; and buy a home if possible, rather than renting to start building up your personal wealth.
+Some other clever ways to save money while living in the DMV are to take advantage of all of D.C’s free attractions like the Smithsonian museums; live just a few metro stops outside of D.C. in cheaper neighboring areas like Arlington; invest in monthly metro passes, as opposed to refilling a generic metro card; and buy a home if possible, rather than renting to start building up your wealth.

 How to find your perfect neighborhood

 D.C. is home to over 125 distinct neighborhoods.
 Holding unique character and charm, Washington D.C. neighborhoods are deeply varied when it comes to their atmosphere, history, residents, and architecture.
 For example, Capitol Hill is an iconic historic neighborhood known for its family-friendly atmosphere.
-Whereas, neighborhoods like Foggy Bottom and Logan Circle with their close proximity to popular bars and restaurants are ideal for college students and young professionals.
+Whereas, neighborhoods like Foggy Bottom and Logan Circle with their proximity to popular bars and restaurants are ideal for college students and young professionals.
 Some communities are more desirable and affordable than others, so doing your research is necessary for choosing the right fit.

 Each year, different neighborhoods gain popularity in Washington D.C.
-You can check out the Keri Shull Team’s where to live in D.C. guide for some relevant inspiration.
+You can check out the Keri Shull Team’s Where to Live in D.C.
+Guide for some relevant inspiration.
 If you are unsure how to start your search, fret not.
-We have you covered with our neighborhood spotlights that highlight all the ins-and-outs of many communities in D.C., not to mention, neighborhoods in Maryland and Virginia!
+We have you covered with our neighborhood spotlights that highlight all the ins and outs of many communities in D.C., not to mention, neighborhoods in Maryland and Virginia!

-Home options
+Home Options

 The types of homes you will find in D.C. vary architecturally between neighborhoods.
 The same thing goes for home pricing.
 On the whole, however, D.C. offers a mix of historic, new, and luxury homes.
 Architecture styles include many Victorian houses, especially row homes in Dupont Circle and Capitol Hill, not to mention, Federal, Contemporary, Tudor, and Beaux-Arts homes, as well as high-rise apartments and condominium complexes.